Getting legal aid and free legal advice in Scotland

-You’re likely to be eligible for legal aid if you can show that you cannot afford to pay for legal help.
+You’re likely to get legal aid if you can show that you cannot afford to pay for legal help.

-You can check if you qualify for legal aid by using the Scottish Legal Aid Board’s eligibility tool.
+You can check if you qualify for legal aid on Scottish Legal Aid Board’s eligibility tool.
 However, it’s always best to confirm your eligibility with your solicitor.

 The legal aid you apply for depends on the help you need.
 Your solicitor will tell you what funding to apply for and help you with the application process.

 Solicitors must provide you with a cost estimate of the work they’ll do for you.
 You have the right to ask for an updated estimate as your case progresses.